Making Outdoor Gear More Accessible and Equitable

 Questions

-• Any person can apply on behalf of a licensed early childhood program in Maine who did not receive a MaineECO Gear Grant in 2024.
+• Any person can apply on behalf of a licensed early childhood program in Maine who did not receive a MaineECO Gear Grant in 2024 & 2025.

 Having a current OCFS Childcare License # is a requirement.
 Programs of all type, size or philosophy are eligible and any person connected (regardless of role) may fill out the application and serve as the contact.

-2024 Gear Grantees can not apply in 2025, there may be future opportunities to re-apply but not in this current year.
+For past awardees, there may be future opportunities to re-apply but not in this current year.

 • No, all licensed childcare programs in Maine are encouraged to apply regardless of philosophical approach or caregiving practices.